ettore9x9/ros-sr/README.md

 The scenario involves a surveillance robot operating in an indoor environment.
 The behavior of the robot is divided into two phases and can be summarized:
+ 1. Phase 1:
- 1. The robot starts in the E location of the environment.
+    - The robot starts in the E location of the environment.
- 1. The robot waits for information about the environment.
+    - The robot waits for information about the environment.
- 1. The robot builds the toplogical map of the environment.
+    - The robot builds the toplogical map of the environment.
+ 2. Phase 2:
- 2. The robot moves through locations following a surveillance policy.
+    - The robot moves through locations following a surveillance policy.
- 2. For moving to a new location, the robot must plan a path and control its position.
+    - For moving to a new location, the robot must plan a path and control its position.
- 2. When the battery is low, the robot goes to the E location and waits for recharging.
+    - When the battery is low, the robot goes to the E location and waits for recharging.
- 2. If a room has not been visited for a certain time, it becomes urgent.
+    - If a room has not been visited for a certain time, it becomes urgent.

 ### Environment ###